-William is a member of the British Association for Counselling and Psychotherapy (BACP) and as such works to their ethical framework.
+William and Tracy are both members of the British Association for Counselling and Psychotherapy (BACP) and as such work to their ethical framework.
 More information can be found at www.bacp.co.uk

 Will is also studying for an MSc in Integrative Psychotherapy at the Metanoia Institute, London